-\\Club activity may be limited due to Coronavirus pandemic.\\ Students at Washington College are involved in many extracurricular activities.
-There are over 82 clubs and organizations on campus.
-You can see more information here: http://www.washcoll.edu/campuslife/student-groups.php.
+Students at Washington College are involved in many extracurricular activities.
+There are over 90 clubs and organizations on campus.
 The various clubs and organizations on campus provide students with a great opportunity to meet and share experiences and thoughts.

-A list of some of the clubs and organizations on campus can be found https://www.washcoll.edu/campus-community/student-involvement/index.php
+Here is a list of some of the clubs and societies on campus: